Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * Bug correction:
   * Corrected a bug where editor in archetype sheet did not display correctly.
+  * #390 Character sheet elements changed from px to rem.
 * Implementation of system specific controls.
   * Keeper's tools for GM will allow to enable/disable creation and development modes.
   * Dice will allow to roll a generic check.